damianhakert/damianhakert.github.io/source/strategy/index.html.md

 1. Founder control: vote & board majority so we can keep making long term decisions.

-2. Independence: since we took financing, to prevent being acquired, we need to IPO.
+2. Independence: since we took financing we need to have a [liquidity event](https://en.wikipedia.org/wiki/Liquidity_event); to maintain independence this needs to be an IPO rather than an acquisition.

 3. Low burn: spend seed money like it is the last we’ll raise, maintain 2 years of runway.